-From Kalamazoo, Mich., Porter led the Zips to back-to-back NCAA College Cup appearances in 2009 and 2010, and the school’s first national title in any sport in 2010.
-Porter also served as the head coach of the U.S. U-23 Men’s National Team during 2012 CONCACAF Olympic qualifying and spent three years as an assistant coach on the U.S. U-18 National Team (2009-11).
+Porter’s coaching career also includes time as the head coach of the U.S. U-23 Men’s National Team during 2012 CONCACAF Olympic qualifying and three years as an assistant coach on the U.S. U-18 National Team (2009-11).
 Porter was an assistant coach for six years (2000-05) at Indiana University, winning two national championships with the Hoosiers.

 Porter graduated from Indiana in 1998 with a degree in sports management.
 He and his wife, Andrea, have three children – two sons, Colin (8) and Jake (6), and a daughter, Stella (5).